Skip to content

 How does the CRA do an audit?

 The purpose of an audit is to check if the taxpayer reported their income correctly.
-It also ensures they claimed the right deductions and credits.
+It also ensures they claim the right deductions and credits.
 Finally, it confirms they followed the tax rules.

 Who Gets Audited By the CRA?